Incendo/cloud/README.md

 If using the annotation parsing system, you can create custom annotation mappers to use your own annotation bindings for command parsing, preprocessing, etc.

-Cloud by default ships with implementations and mappings for the most common Minecraft server platforms and JDA and javacord for
+Cloud by default ships with implementations and mappings for the most common Minecraft server platforms, JDA and javacord for Discord bots and PircBotX for IRC.
-Discord bots.
-The core
-module allows you to use Cloud anywhere, simply by implementing the CommandManager for the platform of your choice.
+The core module allows you to use Cloud anywhere, simply by implementing the CommandManager for the platform of your choice.

 The code is based on a (W.I.P) paper that can be found [here](https://github.com/Sauilitired/Sauilitired/blob/master/AS_2020_09_Commands.pdf).